alburezg/child_death_clean/README.md

 *Last updated: 14 October 2019*

-Scripts to reproduce figures and tables of paper "Women's experience of child death: a global demographic perspective".
+Scripts to reproduce figures and tables of paper "Women's experience of child death over the life course: a global demographic perspective".

 ## Structure